How This Tech Company Keeps Up With Their Multi-Billion Dollar Clients.

 In accounting, accounts payable and accounts receivable are opposites.
 The following definitions provide a brief description of their differences.

-The amounts your company owes a third party for purchasing stock or services on credit.
+This is the amount your company owes a third party for purchasing stock or services on credit.

-The amounts your company has the right to collect from clients for providing them with goods or services on credit.
+This is the amount your company has the right to collect from clients for providing them with goods or services on credit.

 Sure, accounts receivable and receivables sound similar, but they’re very different.

-On the balance sheet, AP falls under liabilities.
-AR are part of your assets.
+On the balance sheet, A/P falls under liabilities.
+A/R are part of your assets

-Beyond simply balancing the two, creating a healthy business requires a deeper understanding of AP and AR and plenty of planning.
+Beyond simply balancing the two, creating a healthy business requires a deeper understanding of A/P and A/R and plenty of planning.

-On the balance sheet, AP falls under liabilities.
-AR are part of your assets.
+On the balance sheet, A/P falls under liabilities.
+A/R are part of your assets

-Beyond simply balancing the two, creating a healthy business requires a deeper understanding of AP and AR and plenty of planning.
+Beyond simply balancing the two, creating a healthy business requires a deeper understanding of A/P and A/R and plenty of planning.

 Any money that is due to a company for products or services that they have delivered to customers is considered a current asset – so long as the payment will come within 12 months.
 Any payment that is not set to be paid in full within that time frame is considered a “long-term asset.”